Agents shouldn't work for the vendor. They should work for you.

 Design Token Audit

 Verifies the implementation's colors, typography, spacing, and other design tokens against the design language captured in discovery.
-Default-on; advisory until specific rules are calibrated to block.

 Design System Conformance

 Checks that components and layouts conform to the agreed design system rather than drifting into a generic default look.
-Default-on; advisory until specific rules are calibrated to block.

 Operations and operability